highwave-project/ICHEC_help/README.md

 - An install script is provided in this repo.
 You can download and run it with the following command.
 - NOTE: the environment variables you should select based on the install you want.
 If you do not explicitely set these, the default will be an install without sudo and without ffmpeg/OSMesa/GLU.
     - `export LOCAL_INSTALL=yes`: you have sudo access
-    - `export BUILD_GRAPHICS=yes`: you require ffmpeg compiled, or OSMesa or GLU (This will take a long time...)
+    - `export BUILD_GRAPHICS=yes`: you require ffmpeg compiled, or OSMesa or GLU (This may take a long time...)
     - You likely only require one of the above, as if you have sudo access you can simply install the graphics binaries

 ```bash